enkidevs/curriculum/mongodb/intro/aggregation-i/aggregation-count.md

 ---
 author: Stefan-Stojanovic

-levels:
-  - beginner

-aspects:
-  - new
-  - workout

 type: normal
 category: how to
 ---

 # Aggregation $count

 ---

 ## Content

 In the previous insight, we learned how to aggregate using the `$match` aggregation pipeline stage.
 Now, we are going to discuss the `$count` aggregation stage.